 Sète

-DAY 10 | Monday 19th May
+DAY 10 | Tuesday 19th May

 Olivier Fillipi’s inspiring nursery is our destination this morning.
 Unfortunately the garden is undergoing a major overhaul in 2025, so our visit is limited to the nursery and its small attached demonstration garden.
 But it’s good to see the huge range of Mediterranean plants Olivier offers, many of which he has introduced into cultivation from the wild.